 6. Influencers aren’t afraid to pivot their ideas or career.

 Pivoting is about seizing new opportunities and taking risks with new endeavors.
 In the tech industry, it often means changing your idea based on feedback from your customers.
 It also means adding new businesses to your portfolio or résumé in order to take your career to the next level.
-To thrive in the modern economy, you need a willingness to evolve your career throughout your life, sometimes recalibrating your career in a bold new direction.
+To thrive in the modern economy, you need a willingness to evolve your career throughout your life, sometimes even recalibrating your career in a bold new direction.
 If you aren’t happy with the course of your career, meditate on your direction and keep in mind how a pivot can lead to bigger successes.

 Influencers are transforming media and entrepreneurship in the modern business age.
 The current generation of influencers are launching game-changing ideas, building loyal communities and thriving with fulfilling businesses.

 Are you an influencer?
-If not, and you want your mindset to be more like that of an influencer, consider how you can incorporate their personality traits into your daily routine.
+If not, and if you want your mindset to be more like that of an influencer, consider how you can incorporate their personality traits into your daily routine.